 There are several childcare options in Avoriaz ski resort.
 The ESF ski school offer a children's nursery, as well as a Les P’tits Loups and Jack Frosts who look after children as young as three months old.
 The resort also has a range of private nanny services, who can provide additional packages such as evening babysitting.

-Avoriaz offers a great mix of restaurants.
+There's a great mix of restaurants in Avoriaz ski resort.
 The cosy, wood-panelled L’Etage feels relaxed and welcoming and is the perfect setting to tuck into rustic, hearty French dishes after a long and rewarding day on the slopes.
 On the mountain, we recommend Les Trappeurs, who serve delicious Savoyard dishes on a glorious sun terrace.
 If you like your Alpine meals with a side serving of cheese then the first-class fondue and raclette at Les Fontaines Blanches is for you.

-Avoriaz offers the option to ski directly to the bars once you are finished on the slopes, head to La Brasserie or Chez Flo for live music, scenic sun terraces and a steady flow of drinks to enjoy in the late afternoon sunshine.
-With the slopeside location of the resort's accommodation, you can easily take a trip home to change out of your ski boots.
+Avoriaz ski resort offers the option to ski directly to the bars once you are finished on the slopes, head to La Brasserie or Chez Flo for live music, scenic sun terraces and a steady flow of drinks to enjoy in the late afternoon sunshine.
+With the slopeside location of the ski resort's accommodation, you can easily take a trip home to change out of your ski boots.
 If you're looking for a late night spot, head to the resort's nightclub Le Yak for regular DJ sets which guarantee music all the way until 5.30am.

-Avoriaz offers a range of alternative winter sports activities for non-skiers, such as ice skating, snowshoeing or even a trip in a horse-drawn sleigh.
+Avoriaz ski resort offers a range of alternative winter sports activities for non-skiers, such as ice skating, snowshoeing or even a trip in a horse-drawn sleigh.
 For those looking to indulge in some rest and relaxation, head to the resort's fantastic range of shops and spas, or even the igloo village where you can enjoy an evening meal in the most magical of winter settings.